-1. Name of Traveler: 2.
-Sponsor(s) who will be paying or providing in-kind support for the trip: 3.
-City and State OR Foreign Country of Travel : a.
-Date of Departure: Date of Return: b.
-Yes □ No □ Will you be extending the trip at your personal expense?
+1. Name of Traveler: Joaquin Castro 2.
+Sponsor(s) who will be paying or providing in-kind support for the trip: Center for Economic and Policy Research 3.
+City and State OR Foreign Country of Travel: Brasilia, Brazil; Santiago, Chile; Bogota, Colombia a.
+Date of Departure: August 13, 2023 Date of Return: August 21, 2023 b.
+Yes No Will you be extending the trip at your personal expense?
 If yes, list dates at personal expense: 5. a.
-Yes \square No \square Will you be accompanied by a family member at the sponsor's expense?
-If yes: (1) Name of Accompanying Family Member: (2) Relationship to Traveler: Spouse Child Other (specify): (3) Yes □ No □ Accompanying Family Member is at least 18 years of age: 6. a.
-Yes □ No □ Did the trip sponsor answer "Yes" to Question 8(c) on the Primary Trip Sponsor Form (i.e., travel is sponsored by an entity that employs a registered federal lobbyist or a foreign agent)? b.
-If yes, and you are requesting lodging for two nights, explain why the second night is warranted: 7.
-Yes □ No □ Primary Trip Sponsor Form is attached, including agenda, invitee list, and any other attachments and Additional Sponsor Forms.
+Yes No Will you be accompanied by a family member at the sponsor's expense?
+If yes: (1) Name of Accompanying Family Member: (2) Relationship to Traveler: Spouse Child Other (specify): (3) Yes No Accompanying Family Member is at least 18 years of age: 6. a.
+Yes No Did the trip sponsor answer "Yes" to Question 8(c) on the Primary Trip Sponsor Form (i.e., travel is sponsored by an entity that employs a registered federal lobbyist or a foreign agent)? b.
+If yes, and you are requesting lodging for two nights, explain why the second night is warranted: Yes No Primary Trip Sponsor Form is attached, including agenda, invitee list, and any other attachments and Additional Sponsor Forms.
 NOTE: The agenda should show the traveler's individual schedule, including departure and arrival times and identify the specific events in which the traveler will be participating.
-8. Explain why participation in the trip is connected to the traveler's individual official or representational duties.
+Explain why participation in the trip is connected to the traveler's individual official or representational duties.
 Staff should include their job title and how the activities on the itinerary relate to their duties.
-9. Yes □ No □ Is the traveler aware of any registered federal lobbyists or foreign agents involved planning, organizing, requesting, or arranging the trip?
+As the ranking member of the Western Hemisphere Subcommittee, and a powerful voice on Latin America policy in Congress, Congressman Castro has a vested interested in strengthening ties to vital US partners that could support his legislative efforts.
+This intinerary would provide him the opportunity to do just that, in addition to learning about the issues firsthand.
+9. organizing, requesting, or arranging the trip?
 10 .
-For staff travelers, to be completed by your employing Member: ADVANCED AUTHORIZATION OF EMPLOYEE TRAVEL di tra nereby authorize the individual named above, an employee of the U.S. House of Representatives who works under my rect supervision, to accept expenses for the trip described in this request.
-I have determined that the above-described avel is in connection with my employee's official duties and that acceptance of these expenses will not create the opearance that the employee is using public office for private pain.
+For staff travelers, to be completed by your employing Member: ADVANCED AUTHORIZATION OF EMPLOYEE TRAVEL di: tra nereby authorize the individual named above, an employee of the U.S. House of Representatives who works under my rect supervision, to accept expenses for the trip described in this request.
+I have determined that the above-described avel is in connection with my employee's official duties and that acceptance of these expenses will not create the opearance that the employee is using public office for private gain.
+Sig gnature of Employing Member Date